jon-adams/demo-provider-directory/README.md

 ## Getting started

+I didn't bother with a whole `gulp`/`grunt` build system for this demo.
+So either follow the below, or just use the necessary files that were included manually.

+* Download the repository
+* `npm install`
+* `bower install`
-Open [`index.html`](index.html) in a browser.
+* Open [`index.html`](index.html) in a browser.
 Enjoy.

 ## Running the tests

+* Follow the Getting Started instructions above
-Open [`test.html`](test.html) in a browser.
+* Open [`test.html`](test.html) in a browser.

 (Could have run these with node...
-But this way it is super easy on the user to setup the environment—all you need is this repository and a modern browser.)
+But this way it is super easy on the user to setup the environment—all you need is this repository, a basic `npm` install, and a modern browser.)

 ## Development